izafit/rock-paper-scissors-master/README.md

 - Using `localStorage` to persist data across page reloads
 - Handling user interactions and updating the DOM dynamically
 - Using CSS transitions and animations to enhance user experience
+- Using the spread operator (...) to efficiently manage arrays and objects in JavaScript

 ## Author